pFragga/OS2022/README.md

 Operating Systems 2022 - Project
 ================================

-Final Project for my Operating Systems class at [AUEB](https://aueb.gr) during spring of 2022.
+Final Project for the Operating Systems Course at [Athens University of Economics and Business](https://aueb.gr) during spring of 2022.

 I'm uploading this now in 2023, because back then I hadn't learned git/github and I'm hoping that I'll get some experience in working with a remote